Fear of the unknown, fear of uncomfortable truths,

 Some of us returned and joined the anti-war effort

-Some of us returned and suffered in hospitals far from our homes
+Some of us returned and suffered in hospitals far from our

 Some of us were ashamed of our government